$E_n$-cell attachments and a local-to-global principle for homological stability: Topological chiral homology and completions of partial algebras

-Operads are a general framework to encode algebraic structures and it hence is no surprise that one uses an operad to define $\cdt$-algebras.
+Operads are a general framework to encode algebraic structures and it hence is no surprise that we will use an operad to define the algebras of interest.
 An operad is a sequence of objects encoding for all integers $k \geq 0$ the $k$-ary operations in the algebraic structure of interest.
+Relevant references are \cite{M,fressebook}.